-Mindsettle, is the culmination of her work, and is now being put into functional use, to calm patients in various clinical settings, including the Royal Brisbane and Women’s Hospital (RBWH) in Brisbane.
+Mindsettle, is the culmination of her work, and is now being put into functional use, to calm patients in various clinical settings, including both St Vincent's Hospitals in Brisbane.

-Lisa explained that Mindsettle was designed to be a powerful catalyst for people to slow down, feel centred, and stay calm through art.
+Mindsettle is designed to be a powerful catalyst for people to slow down, feel centred, and stay calm through art.

 Dr Jan Cattoni

 Jan Cattoni’s professional career spans a number of disciplines including filmmaker, academic and paediatric intensive care nurse.
 Jan has woven these disciplines into a kind of hybrid career in ethical filmmaking, often working with vulnerable individuals and marginalised communities.
 Jan’s broadcast credits are primarily as a writer director of short drama, documentary and factual series for ABC, SBS and RTE.
 After moving back to north Queensland from Brisbane a decade ago, Jan has worked primarily in remote Indigenous communities producing content for ICTV and NITV, and mentoring emerging Indigenous directors.

 Jacinta Shackleton is a marine biologist and passionate conservationist working on the Great Barrier Reef, Australia.

 During her time working on a remote island she has been able to capture a wide variety of marine life on film as they undertake a regular day on a coral reef.